Muftawu-lab/html-porfolio/README.md

 # html-porfolio
-this is website i amcreating for my apple business
+this is a website i am creating for my apple business